Albert0i/jest-course/JJSR.md

 #### Epilogue

+A small talk on Data Propensity

+First of all, there is no such thing as Data Propensity!
+This term is *coined* by myself to indicate: data distribution, access pattern, change rate, lifespan and more...

+- Data distribution

+- Access pattern

+- Change rate

+- Lifespan

 ### EOF (2024/08/02)

+"Faith is all you need to lead you through the darkness."
+"All entries are equal, but some entries are more equal than others",

 "The Big Four" by Agatha Christie follows detective Hercule Poirot as he investigates a secret society known as "The Big Four" aiming to destabilize the world.
 Poirot, with the help of his friend Hastings, unravels a complex web of intrigue, espionage, and murder orchestrated by the four criminal masterminds.
 Each member of "The Big Four" represents a different type of evil—political ambition, scientific innovation, international anarchy, and financial power.
 Poirot's deductive skills are tested as he navigates through a series of twists and turns to uncover the sinister plot and bring the culprits to justice, showcasing Christie's mastery of suspense and mystery.